 Dedicated, committed staff who help students to achieve their best, courses that are challenging and rewarding, and a rollercoaster of emotion throughout the twists and turns of the course.

 I was born in Yorkshire and raised in Wolverhampton.
 I went to an all girls secondary school (and hated it), then studied maths and science A levels.

-Went to uni initially to study engineering but didn’t like being away from home.
-I returned as a mature student – Childhood Studies degree (Wolverhampton).
+I went to university initially to study engineering but didn’t like being away from home.
+I returned as a mature student and studied a Childhood Studies degree (Wolverhampton).